 In August 2008, the Global Ship Lease board of directors granted 375,000 restricted shares to Mr. Webber, 202,500 restricted shares to Ms. Cook and 202,500 restricted shares to Mr. Lister under the Plan, which are expected to vest over a three-year period.
-One third of the award vested over 20 business days commencing mid September 2009, one third is expected to vest on the second anniversary of the Merger and one third on the third anniversary.
-In November 2008, Mr. Puri was been granted 80,000 restricted shares, half of which vested over 20 business days commencing mid September 2009 and half of which is expected to vest on the second anniversary of the Merger.
+One third of the award vested over 20 business days commencing mid September 2009, one third is expected to vest over 20 business days commencing mid September 2010 and one third on the third anniversary of the Merger.
+In November 2008, Mr. Puri was been granted 80,000 restricted shares, half of which vested over 20 business days commencing mid September 2009 and half of which is expected to vest over 20 business days commencing mid September 2009.
+No further awards have been made.